CWEzio/Notes/linux/linux.md

 echo 'nouveau' | sudo tee -a /etc/modules
 ```
 Not all above commands are needed, but it does not hurt to run them all.

+## How to mount a disk partition into a folder
+TODO: complete this

+Use `fstab`.
+Check [this conversation](https://chatgpt.com/share/671b9c9a-adf8-8004-9d34-f56df6d31401) with ChatGPT for detail.

 # Bugs
 ## Cannot open terminal with ctrl+alt+t